Notice of Attendence

 Shareholders who wish to attend the annual general meeting must

-Shareholders whose shares have been registered in the name of a nominee must temporarily reregister their shares in their own name to be entitled to vote at the Meeting.
+Shareholders whose shares have been registered in the name of a nominee must temporarily re-register their shares in their own name to be entitled to vote at the Meeting.
 Such registration must be completed at Euroclear Sweden AB.
-This means that shareholders must inform the nominee to that effect well before 20 April 2012.
+This means that shareholders must inform the nominee to that effect well before 23 April 2014.

 Shareholders who are represented by proxy shall issue a power of attorney for the representative.
 A copy of the certificate of registration (and should such certificate not exist, a corresponding document of authority) of the legal entity shall be attached to a power of attorney issued by a legal entity.
-In order to facilitate the registration at the Meeting, powers of attorney in original, certificates of registration and other documents of authority should be sent to the Company so as to be available by Friday 20 April 2012.
+In order to facilitate the registration at the Meeting, powers of attorney in original, certificates of registration and other documents of authority should be sent to the Company so as to be available by Wednesday 23 April 2014.
+Proxy form

 - Election of a chairman for the meeting